ziedtuihri/Data_Science_Projects/README.md

 <pre>
 	predicting if the workers can achieve the set target Identifying the top factors influencing the productivity level of employees.
-	How to increase employee productivity
+	How to increase employee productivity and predicting if we have a low or medium or hight productivity
 </pre>